How are you big-hearted humans today?

 With those first few turns of the pedals you feel the breeze, joy kicks in, along with a sense of independence.
 The non-petrol-using green-ness of it all adds to the sense of satisfaction.
 It’s swooshy.
 And quiet.
 Til you start singing aloud :)

-I would like to thank Brandi Reynolds for her Move: A body journey e-course; Brandi reminded us to imbue your movement/exercise with fun.
+I would like to thank Brandi Reynolds for her Move: A body journey e-course [later: no longer running]; Brandi reminded us to imbue your movement/exercise with fun.
 If it’s enjoyable you’ll keep doing it.
 True.

 And here I am, happily labelled a nutcase!The helmet company slogan is “I love my brain”!
 They have heaps of other cool designs, too :)